 Make the most of your study abroad experience by attending our series of short presentations designed for study abroad alumni!
 CGE Staff and CGE Peer Advisors will provide resources to help students adjust to campus life, maximize the study abroad experience in grad school applications and the job search, and communicate their study abroad experiences effectively in interviews and conversation.

-These presentations will take place at 2:30 in Social Sciences 130 (except for Wednesday, February)
+These presentations will take place at 2:30pm in Social Sciences 103 on the following Wednesdays in the Spring 2016 semester:

 - A semester or a summer abroad is often a turning point in a student’s life, and study abroad returnees love to share stories of their adventures overseas…maybe a bit too much at times!
 This session will share insights into how to keep that special spirit from your study abroad program alive while providing channels to share those adventures with others, including short videos, photo essays, and blog entries.